rameezsajid/Lime-Landlords/README.md

 # Lime Landlords
-Final Year Project
+- Final Year Project
 - Property Management Android Application
-- Java
+- Built Using Java
-- Firebase
+- Firebase for Database and User Login and Registeration
 - XML
+- Wireframes created when designing

+# Firebase Usage
+Ensure you have a Firebase account and proceed to add your own **google services** file into the **app** folder in your Android Studio project, with out this Firebase will not be able to do login authentication.

+- All Firebase dependencies must be the same version.